Deep-focus earthquake: Dehydration embrittlement

-Dehydration reactions of mineral phases with high weight percent water would increase the pore pressure in a subducted oceanic lithosphere slab.
-This effect reduces the effective normal stress in the slab and allow slip to occur on pre-existing fault planes at significantly greater depths that would normally be possible.
-Several workers suggest that this mechanism does not play a significant role in seismic activity beyond 350 km depth due to the fact that most dehydration reactions will have reached completion by a pressure corresponding to 150 to 300 km depth (5-10 GPa).
+Dehydration reactions of mineral phases with high water content would increase the pore pressure in a subducted oceanic lithosphere.
+The increase in pore pressure is attributed to the release of fluids in-situ within the rock, thus raising its overall pressure.
+This effect reduces the effective normal stress in the slab and allows slip to occur on pre-existing fault planes at significantly greater depths than would normally be possible.
+Several workers suggest that this mechanism does not play a significant role in seismic activity beyond 350 km depth due to the fact that most dehydration reactions will have reached completion by a pressure corresponding to depths of 150–300 km (5-10 GPa).

 Transformational faulting or anticrack faulting

-Transformational faulting, also known as anticrack faulting, is the result of the phase transition of a mineral to a higher density phase occurring in response to shear stress in a fine-grained shear zone.
+Transformational faulting, also known as anticrack faulting, is the result of the phase transition of a mineral to a higher-density phase occurring in response to shear stress in a fine-grained shear zone.
 The transformation occurs along the plane of maximal shear stress.
 Rapid shearing can then occur along these planes of weakness, giving rise to an earthquake in a mechanism similar to a shallow-focus earthquake.
-Metastable olivine subducted past the olivine-wadsleyite transition at 320--410 km depth (depending on temperature) is a potential candidate for such instabilities.
+Metastable olivine subducted past the olivine-wadsleyite transition at 320–410 km depth (depending on temperature) is a potential candidate for such instabilities.
 Arguments against this hypothesis include the requirements that the faulting region should be very cold, and contain very little mineral-bound hydroxyl.
 Higher temperatures or higher hydroxyl contents preclude the metastable preservation of olivine to the depths of the deepest earthquakes.

 Shear instability / thermal runaway

 A shear instability arises when heat is produced by plastic deformation faster than it can be conducted away.
-The result is thermal runaway, a positive feedback loop of heating, material weakening and strain-localisation within the shear zone.
+The result is thermal runaway, a positive feedback loop of heating, material weakening, and strain localisation within the shear zone.
 Continued weakening may result in partial melting along zones of maximal shear stress.
 Plastic shear instabilities leading to earthquakes have not been documented in nature, nor have they been observed in natural materials in the laboratory.
 Their relevance to deep earthquakes therefore lies in mathematical models which use simplified material properties and rheologies to simulate natural conditions.